Program Objective

 Year 2

-Unit 4: Education Leadership and System Change
+Unit 4: Education Scholar as Change Agent

 Unit 5: Consolidation

-End of year: Showcase/graduation
+End of year: Showcase/Graduation

 Accreditation Details